NSCU-CSC517/LearningRails/DesignPatternsExercises/ruby/singleton_design_pattern/exercise/README.md

-# Singleton Design Pattern Exercise in Java
+# Singleton Design Pattern Exercise in Ruby

 ## Description
 * Singleton Design Pattern is reviewed in this example and exercise.